Mimmo Paladino: Biography

+In 2013, Paladino was commissioned to create a monumental installation for Piazza Santa Croce in Florence.
+The temporary installation incorporated blocks of marble and bronze sculptures and measured approximately 263 × 164 feet, forming a large cross-shaped structure through which members of the public could move.
+Paladino has exhibited and published his work in various contexts.
+His practice includes painting, sculpture, public installations, book projects, and museum exhibitions, often combining multiple artistic elements within a single project.
+His work was also presented at the 55th Venice Biennale in 2015.

 Paladino was made an honorary member of the Royal Academy of Arts, London on 26 May 1999.

 His work is in many public museum collections including the Metropolitan Museum of Art, Tate, Museum of Modern Art, among others.

 Personal life

 Mimmo Paladino is married to Imma, and has one daughter and three grandchildren.
 He now lives in Rome and Milan, and Paduli but still has a studio in the little town near Benevento.